bbglab/oncodrivefml/docs/source/output.rst

 Both plots (:file:`.png` and :file:`.html`) represent the same.
-They are similar to `Q-Q plots <https://en.wikipedia.org/wiki/Q%E2%80%93Q_plot>`_ where in the Y axis the :math:`-log10` of the computed P-values are represented (sorted) and in the X axis the :math:`-log10` of the expected P-values.
+They are similar to `Q-Q plots <https://en.wikipedia.org/wiki/Q%E2%80%93Q_plot>`_ where in the Y axis the :math:`-log10` of the computed P-values are represented (sorted) and in the X axis the :math:`-log10` of the expected P-values are reported (sorted).

-The expected P-values represented the null distribution: :math:`-log10(i/N)` where :math:`i \in [1, N]` and ``N`` represents the number of computed P-values.
+The expected P-values represent the null distribution: :math:`-log10(i/N)` where :math:`i \in [1, N]` and ``N`` represents the number of computed P-values.

 .. note::

-   When the observed P-value is 0, it means that OncodriveFML does not have enough power to find the actual value.
-Thus, the value assigned is the inverse of the number of randomizations performed.
+   The P-values of OncodriveFML are always > 0, even when all the simulated functional impact scores are lower than the observed functional impact score.
+In this case, a pseudocount is added.

-The genomic elements that in the plot have a lighter color, represents the ones for which the number of mutated sample does not reach the minimum to perform the multiple test correction.
+The genomic elements that have a lighter color in the plot are the ones for which the number of mutated sample does not reach the minimum required to perform the multiple test correction.

-All the genomic regions above the red line in the plot represents those with a Q-value below 0.1.
+All the genomic regions above the red line in the plot represent those with a Q-value below 0.1.
 The ones between the green line and the red line are the ones with a Q-value between 0.25 and 0.1.